tky1026/rris_doc/docs/source/Doc/Guide/Coding/reSTSphinx/code_rst_ref_include.rst

 For each file intermediate results are stored and each file will be processed during build.

 Some documentation projects have the same snippet of text appear in several places.
 In this case it may make sense to include text snippets.
-The ``.. include::`` directive does this.
+The :rst:`.. include::` directive does this.
 What you need to know about including files:

 Syntax